 Instant Pot Zuppa Toscana

-Sausage, potatoes, and fresh kale in a perfectly seasoned, rich and creamy broth makes this Tuscan Italian-inspired soup a hit from the first bite.
+Sausage, potatoes, and fresh kale in a perfectly seasoned, rich, and creamy broth make this Instant Pot Tuscan soup a hit from the first bite.

 - Need a low-carb version?
 Simply replace the potatoes with chopped cauliflower florets.

-- Cheese please!
-Sprinkle freshly grated Parmesan over the top of each bowl before diving in.
+- Add some cheese!
+Sprinkle freshly grated Parmesan over each bowl of Instant Pot Zuppa Toscana before diving in.

 Bake up some homemade breadsticks for dipping in this delicious soup!
 To round out the meal, add a big bowl of my copycat Olive Garden salad.